rjzupkoii/PSU-CIDD-Malaria-Simulation/README.md

 ## About

+### Version 4.1.0 (unstable)

+The current head of the 4.x.main branch is version 4.1.0, and should not be considered stable code.
+The current features in the model are:

+1. Weighted frequency has been removed from the genotype table (`sim.monthlygenomedata.weightedfrequency`), this will break code written for the 4.0.0 schema, but will reduce the storage requirements studies with many replicates and genotypes.

 ### Version 4.0.0

 The 4.0.0 release of MaSim marks a significant upgrade from previous versions, although backwards comparability has been maintained where possible.
 The major changes with this version of the model are:

 1. Increased spatial support - models can now use a [ESRI ASCII Raster](http://resources.esri.com/help/9.3/arcgisengine/java/GP_ToolRef/spatial_analyst_tools/esri_ascii_raster_format.htm) for geographic data such as population distribution or a country's political organization.
-2. Reporting of fine grained information to a PostgreSQL database.
+2. Reporting of fine-grained information to a PostgreSQL database.
 3. Reporting of agent movement during model execution.